zweatshirt/genetic_prog/README.md

 - email me for the reference genome files if needed: zach7307@gmail.com

 Testing was done in conjuction with a peer at SIUe under the supervision of Dr. Manas Jyoti Das.
-Necessary data is first collected and cleaned extensively.

 ## Data preprocessing and prep
 1. Bed files are collected from a collection of biosamples.